linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Quantitative Trading Strategies Lecture Notes.md

 # 4.2.
 Credit Instruments.

 4.2.1.
 Finding hedging instruments.
 There are not many credit ETFs, and credit indexes tend to be untradable, so the only reasonable hedging instruments in corporate credit are CDX (in very mature markets) or highly liquid corporate bonds in related companies, which take care of market risk without addressing default risk.
 4.2.2.
 Scaling and inventory.
 The credit markets are OTC and are traded in large lot sizes, making minimum position sizes quite large.
-At the same time, scaling strategies need to take into account the fact that these markets are quite slow relative to electronic markets. nextframe
+At the same time, scaling strategies need to take into account the fact that these markets are quite slow relative to electronic markets.

 4.2.3.
 Historical data.
 Databases of historical prices are relatively easy to obtain, though many are only approximate.
 Historical quote databases are more expensive but considerably better, but it is important to keep in mind that quotes in over-the-conuter markets (such as CDS and bonds) are almost never "hard".